 New System Navigation

-Android 9 Pie introduces a new system navigation that Google has been working on for more than a year.
-This new gesture-design helps make Android’s multitasking more approachable, easy-to-navigate and makes discovering apps much easier.
+Android 9 Pie introduces new system navigation that Google has been working on for more than a year.
+This new gesture-design helps make Android’s multitasking more approachable, easy-to-navigate, and makes discovering apps much easier.
 Simply, swipe up from anywhere to access the new gesture-update, you can see full-screen previews of recently used apps and simply tap to jump back into one of them.